-It’s quite obvious that the best thing the Cardinals have going for them is their starting pitchers.
+It’s quite obvious that the best thing the Cardinals have going for them heading into the opening day of MLB is their starting pitchers.
 This goes double for Jack Flaherty, who last year went 11-8, 2.75 in a breakout season that saw him pitch like a true ace.
 Those numbers don’t reflect just how dominant he was in the second half of the season after the 24-year old settled into his role atop the rotation.
 After the All-Star break, Flaherty was nearly untouchable, going 7-2 with a 0.91 ERA and 124 strikeouts in 15 appearances.
 The Cardinals will be leaning on him again this year and hope that he can build upon that historic second half.

 Another exciting story coming from the Cardinals pitching staff is the addition of Korean veteran Kim-Kwang Hyun.
 A 31-year old Korean League legend, his previous two seasons saw him post a 28-14 record with a 2.75ERA in 326 ⅓ innings pitched.
 Sure, we all know that international players have had wildly varying degrees of success when coming to the major leagues.
 But KK, as his teammates refer to him, seems to have the tools required to continue his dominance in the bigs.
 While his short-term value could go both ways, his long term appeal is undeniable.